yam-finance/yam-protocol/README.md

 # 🍠  YAM Protocol  🍠
 ## The Protocol
 YAM protocol is a cryptocurrency built on the Ethereum blockchain.
-It is designed to be create a soft price peg against any reserve asset by leveraging an elastic monetary supply to reward holders and a protocol governed treasury.
+It is designed to create a soft price peg against any reserve asset by leveraging an elastic monetary supply to reward holders and a protocol governed treasury.

 The token inflates and deflates its monetary supply in order to stabilze its peg (called a rebase).
 It is innovative by adding a treasury building mechanism into the rebase.